f5devcentral/f5-agility-labs-Next-Access/docs/class1/module2/lab2.rst

 .. image:: images/lab2-session.png
     :width: 600 px

-7. In the **Logging** screen, you may want to adjust the logging to debug for troubleshooting propose.
+7. In the **Logging** screen, you may want to adjust the logging to debug for troubleshooting proposes.
 For this lab we will keep all the default settings.

 .. image:: images/lab2-logging.png
     :width: 600 px